pyblosxom/pyblosxom/docs/flavours_and_templates.rst

 done!

-URL Encoding and Escaping of Template Variables
+URL encoding and escaping of template variables
 -----------------------------------------------

 PyBlosxom 1.5 and later has two filters allowing for escaped and